 Who Should Attend

-This multi-disciplinary program is designed for graduate students.
-Graduate students with interests in comparative political systems, policy analysis, international development, history, economics, human rights, international business, international communication, African area studies, and peace and conflict resolution are invited to apply.
-Advanced undergraduates who have completed at least 90 credits toward the completion of their degree are also invited to apply.
+This multi-disciplinary Program is designed for graduate students from any U.S. university.
+Graduate students with interests in comparative political systems, development, history, economics, human rights, international business, international communication, international politics, African area studies, and peace and conflict resolution are invited to apply.
+Advanced undergraduates who have completed at least 90 credits toward the completion of their degrees or are enrolled in the Honors program having completed at least 75 credits are also encouraged to apply.

 Application and Deadlines